top of page

 Without specific performance metrics, evaluating the supplier’s performance becomes subjective, potentially leading to disputes and dissatisfaction.

 Solution: Define clear, measurable performance indicators in the agreement.
 These requirements may include product standards, service level agreements (SLAs), packaging specifications, and shipment requirements.
+For instance, include metrics like ‘98% on-time delivery’ or ‘zero defects in 95% of shipments’ to set clear expectations.
 Also, include the consequences of failing to meet these standards.

 Business needs change, and an MSA that does not account for scalability can limit a company’s ability to adapt to market changes or growth opportunities.